Occupational Health Hazards Of Welding Fumes

 Health Effects and Long-Term Exposure

-Symptoms of long-term exposure to welding fumes in the workplace include:
+The long-term side effects of inhaling welding fumes in the workplace include:

 • Occupational asthma